XRP price declines, volume increases

-In the last 24 hours, Virtuals Protocol, Curve DAO Token and Fartcoin rallied, emerging as top gainers while Algorand, Optimism, Bonk declined, ranking as top losers in the market.
+In the last 24 hours, Four, Pudgy Penguins and XDC Network rallied, emerging as top gainers while Raydium, Ethena, Flare declined, ranking as top losers in the market.

 Cryptocurrency prices FAQs